GirolamoOddo/PhyGRU/README.md

 cd PhyGRU
 pip install -r requirements.txt
 ```
 The file `PhyGRU_example.py` provides a ready-to-run example demonstrating how to use PhyGRU in a PyTorch environment.
 It shows how to initialize an hybrid PhyGRU-GRU-FNN layers model, define input sequences, perform forward passes, and inspect outputs.
+A MATLAB R2021b+ with Deep Learning Toolbox version is also provided.
+The data in the examples are randomly generated solely to illustrate the workflow; users can customize the data and model structure for their specific applications.